-Q# Importance Biosecurity Questions Yes No N/A Comments Are the following measures implemented be efore int roducin g fomit es to the barn: Q8.7.1 Highly recommended a.
-Cleaning of incoming fomites prior to entry into the restricted access zone Regular cleaning and disinfection of fomites already in the restricted access zone.
+Q# Importance Biosecurity Questions Yes No N/A Comments Are the following measures implemented be efore int roducin g fomit es to the barn: Q8.7.1 a.
+Cleaning of incoming fomites prior to entry into the restricted access zone Highly recommended Regular cleaning and disinfection of fomites already in the restricted access zone.
 Q8.7.2 If service providers are used for on-farm services, do you provide them with your own equipment or verify that all equipment brought on-farm is cleaned and disinfected prior to entry?
 Q8.7.3 Do you avoid moving or exchanging objects or equipment between two barns or sites?
 Q8.7.4 Do you regularly clean the equipment used for the storage, mixing and distribution of feed?

-Aerosol Mitigation
+Section 8.8 Aerosol Mitigation

-AEROSOL MITIGATION
+SECTION 8.8 AEROSOL MITIGATION